ejc58/Hill_RTS-s_immune_development_code/README.md

 ## Introduction

-This code supports the manuscript.
-In particular, it outlines our methodology behind various figures in the paper.
+This code outlines the analyses behind various figures in the paper.

 This is a github mirror of an RStudio project.

 The relevant data is supplied in the folder `/data`

 Html output is provided in the folder `/html`.
 Knitting the provided Rmarkdown files (.Rmd) here will re-generate these html files in the project directory.
-These are difficult to view on github (it does not render the html) - the RStudio viewer will render these.
+The contents of `/html` are difficult to view on github.com (it does not render the html) - the RStudio viewer will render these so you can compare your local results to our own.

-R  packages are managed by the packrat package manager, so the end-user can install this repository on their local machine on a 'fresh' version of R. Source code packages are included, which should work on Windows/OSX/Unix.
+R  packages are managed by the packrat package manager, so the end-user can install this repository on their local machine on a 'fresh' version of R/Rstudio.
+Source code packages are included, which should work on Windows/OSX/Unix.
 We have tested OSX and Unix.
 Use `packrat::status()` and `packrat::restore()` before trying to run the .Rmd files.

 ## Workflow [for novices]

 1. Install RStudio https://rstudio.com/products/rstudio/download/

+ - tested with Rstudio 1.2.5019 and R 3.6.1

 2. Install git, either via: